Articles by City & Category

 While I've made many trips to New York City, and relish it each and every time, I admit that my comfort level still soars when I have a friend show me about.
 Not only do they steer me to the most interesting restaurants, taverns and galleries in ethnic neighborhoods, they know the subway system.
 It makes for a much richer and less-stressful experience.

-For 20 years, Big Apple Greeter and its 300 volunteers have been filling that role, giving visitors a local’s look at the city — free of charge.
+For 20 years, Big Apple Greeter and its 300 volunteers have been filling that role, giving visitors a local's look at the city — through free walking tours in NYC.
+Travelers love free tours by local volunteers because they often learn how to visit famous NYC sites that you won't find in most tour guides.

 Gail Morse, Big Apple Greeter's director of Marketing and Public Relations, makes clear that greeters aren't tour guides, nor are they competing with tour companies.
 "The time with our greeters is informal, unscripted and does not follow a preset itinerary," she said.